DAKISpro/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: bug report | Fehler melden
+name: bug report
 about: Create an issue of a bug report.
-Anlegen eines Issues für einen neuen Fehler(bug).
-title: 'bug name/designation | Kurzbeschreibung/Benennung des Fehler'
+title: 'bug name/designation
 labels: 'bug'
 assignees: ''
 projects: ["DAKISpro/DAKIS"]
 ---

-## Expected Behavior | erwartes Verhalten
+## Expected Behavior

-## Actual Behavior | aktuelles Verhalten
+## Actual Behavior

-## Steps to Reproduce the Problem | Schritte zum reproduzieren
+## Steps to Reproduce the Problem

   1.
   2.